Smithay/smithay.github.io/content/wayland-rs-v0.20.markdown

 - Overall better interaction with objects from the C world, if wayland-rs is used in combination with C libraries

+An other interesting point is that, as this rework is much less centered around the C API, it allowed me to keep open the door for a full-rust implementation of the protocol.
+Thus I conceived the libraries around a cargo feature `native_lib`, controlling whether the native C library should be used or not.
+Currently, the libraries are *not* usable without this cargo feature enabled (most of the code is `unimplemented!()`), but it should allow for implementing this afterwards, without changing public API at all.
+Meaning that for programs that don't specifically need the `native_lib` feature (that will still be required for interacting with C libraries for example), enabling or disabling this feature would be transparent.

+Note however that I currently have no plans about *when* I'll do that, mostly because quite a lot of things are higher on my todo-list.
+But if this question interests you, don't hesitate to [get in touch](/pages/contact.html), I'd be happy to work on it sooner if it means not doing it alone. ;)

 ## The new callback specification

 The most major API change is on the way callbacks are handled.
 Previously you had to provide